 It looks and feels for all the world like laundry detergent.
 White.
 Coarse.
 Powdery.
 Its official name is sodium carbonate, but this stuff also goes by soda ash, Na2CO3, and good old Arm & Hammer Super Washing Soda—not to be confused with baking soda.

 Washing soda and I go way back.
 For years, I have added washing soda to the washer for cleaner, whiter, brighter laundry.
 It’s one of the key ingredients in our homemade laundry detergents.

 More recently, I am discovering that washing soda is much more than a laundry detergent booster.
 With a powerful pH of 11, washing soda acts as a solvent all around the house, garage.
 Sodium carbonate removes dirt, grime, greasy build-up, and a range of stains.
 Best of all, depending on the source, sodium carbonate is cheap.

 First, remove the burners.
-Sprinkle dry washing soda dry on a damp sponge and scrub that stovetop, broiler pan, and oven making sure to avoid the heating element.
+Sprinkle dry washing soda on a damp sponge and scrub that stovetop, broiler pan, and oven making sure to avoid the heating element.

 Cookware, pots, pans

-To remove greasy, burned-on stains from cookware, fill the pot with hot water.
+Fill the pot with hot water to remove greasy, burned-on stains from cookware.
 Add a spoonful of washing soda and a splash of dishwashing liquid.
 Bring to the boil over high heat then simmer for 15 minutes.
-Caution: DO NOT use on aluminum cookware or any other thing made of aluminum.
+Caution: DO NOT use washing soda (soda ash) on aluminum cookware or any other thing made of aluminum.

 Coffee pots, cups, carafes

 Coffee and tea often leave ugly brown stains in kettles, pots, and cups.
 Fill the stained item with hot water and add some washing soda.
 Allow to sit for at least an hour or even overnight.
-Stains will easily rinse away in the morning.
+Stains will quickly rinse away in the morning.

-Clean and freshen garbage cans, tablecloths, shower curtains, patio furniture, and anything plastic with 1/2 cup washing soda dissolved in 1-gallon warm water.
+Clean and freshen garbage cans, tablecloths, shower curtains, patio furniture, and anything plastic with 1/2 cup of washing soda dissolved in 1-gallon warm water.
 Wash and rinse.